AztecProtocol/aztec-connect/README.md

 test/barretenberg_tests
 ```

-To run benchmarks, in the /build reictory run
+To run benchmarks, in the /build directory run

 ```
 test/barretenberg_bench